masudur-rahman/expense-tracker-bot/README.md

 # Expense Tracker

 A Telegram Bot to track your expenses.

-## Description

 `Expense Tracker Bot` is a Telegram Bot to track your daily transactions.

-The `Expense Tracker Bot` is now available for public use.
-To use this bot, go to Telegram and search for [@XpenseTrackerBot](https://t.me/XpenseTrackerBot)

 ## Features